 Little did I know the funny mistake I was about to make.

-Thirsty from being a source of transportation for my child, I carefully balanced Cooper on my shoulders as I unscrewed the lid of my $3 Cherry Pepsi to get a quick drink.
+I was thirsty from being a source of transportation for my child, so I carefully balanced my youngest son on my shoulders as I unscrewed the lid of my $3 Cherry Pepsi.

-At that exact moment, my oldest son decided he didn’t want to be on my husband’s shoulders anymore.
-He swung his leg around to hop down and promptly collided with my hand, sending soda spewing through the air in a gravity-defying arch.
+At that exact moment, my oldest son decided he didn’t want to be on his dad’s shoulders anymore.
+He swung his leg around to hop down and his foot collided with my hand, sending soda spewing through the air in a gravity-defying arch.